-Libre 3 is now available in Germany and we can now give answers to 15 key questions about Libre 3!
+Libre 3 is now available (subject to certain criteria) and we can now give answers to 15 key questions about Libre 3!

 1. WHEN WILL LIBRE 3 BE AVAILABLE?

 Libre 3 is now available in some European countries but it is not yet widely available in the UK - it is not listed on the UK website so is not possible to buy this as a self-funded product.

 It is not on prescription either, but can be supplied from a healthcare professional in hospital consultation though the criteria to qualify are the same as for a pump or Dexcom G6 etc. The diabetes team/Consultant have to apply for the funding of the Libre 3 and then the sensors are sent directly from Abbott although an initial supply may also be provided by the hospital.

 Libre 3 is not available directly from a GP as there is no mechanism for payment to pharmacies.
 This can be misleading on certain forums but all Libre 3 users must be using this through their diabetes hospital team (ie Integrated Care System).

 There is currently no information when we could see the Libre 3 in pharmacies.

 The most noticeable feature of Libre 3 is its slimmer profile as it is 71% smaller than Libre 1 and 2 in terms of volume.
 Visually it compares to two stacked pennies, appearing more discrete.

 Being smaller it will be less prominent when worn on the arm and can easily be worn under clothing and so avoid attracting negative comments, or being confused with other objects or uses.
 However, users have noticed that whilst this firstly seems advantageous they have had concerns that it is more likely to be knocked and the adhesion seems less secure as it has a reduced surface area to keep it in place.